codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      Normally, nodes don't use much more memory than a stand-alone.
-The certification index and uncommitted write-sets do drain some.
-Typically, though, this isn't usually noticeable.
+      Galera nodes don't use much more memory than a stand-alone.
+The certification index and uncommitted write-sets drain some.
 Write-set caching during state transfers is the exception.

 .. _`kb-best-topology`: